 Favorite Media Channels for Teens

-We all know that today’s teens cannot live without their phones, almost as much as they do with clothes items and cosmetics.
-They report that 31% of their daily video consumption is spent on Netflix.
-For 28%, the favorite is YouTube.
+We all know that today’s teens cannot live without their phones.
+They use their devices to stay in touch with friends, track what's trending and create their own content.
+They report that 30% of their daily video consumption is spent on Netflix.
+For 27%, the favorite is YouTube.

 Here are the favorite social channels for this age group: